11 men charged for attempting sex: what you need to know

 The 11 men are being charged in both the high and low courts under multiple laws, which reveals an excessive level of legal persecution.

-Note: Queer Lapis will be publishing an in-depth discussion of all the anti-LGBTQ laws in Malaysia soon in a separate article.
+See here for our in-depth discussion of all the anti-LGBTQ laws in Malaysia

 - 9 November 2018